Mount Taibai: Grotto-Heaven

 Taoists believe that the sacred mountains are interconnected via an underground network of dong tien, or grotto-heavens, with dong meaning "to penetrate something" and tien referring to heaven.
 Going back as far as the fourth century, grotto-heavens were places where heaven and earth touched.
 By entering a grotto-heaven you penetrate deep within the mountain and arrive in the world of immortals: you enter "the beyond within".
 Mount Taibai has dozens of grotto-heaven.
 One of the grotto-heavens is called Place of Charm and Beauty (pinyin: Bieyou Dong Tien).
-Bieyou also refers to a celebrated poem "Question and Answer in the Mountain" by the great poet Li bai: "You ask me why do I dwell in these green mountains / But I smile without a reply, only an easy mind / The river flows away silently / Bearing the fallen peach blossoms / Here is another world, but not the world of man."
+Bieyou also refers to a celebrated poem "Question and Answer in the Mountain" by the poet Li Bai: "You ask me why do I dwell in these green mountains / But I smile without a reply, only an easy mind / The river flows away silently / Bearing the fallen peach blossoms / Here is another world, but not the world of man."
 Peach blossoms refers to the legendary Peach Blossom Valley where deep in the mountains, in "a different world", happy people (immortals) live who know nothing of our existence.

 In 1933 Yu Youren, senior statesman of the Chinese Nationalist Party, poet and calligrapher, visited the Place of Charm and Beauty and wrote many poems there, including one carved into a rock which can still be seen today, right next to the grotto-heaven: "Sleeping Buddha is nice / Once asleep all troubles are gone / I want to come and sleep here / But who will look after the country."